Sara Khalid

-Sara Khalid Salman Al-Dossary (سَارَة خَالِد سَلْمَان الدَّوْسَرِيّ; born 8 August 1996) is a Saudi professional footballer and a futsal player who plays as a goalkeeper for Al-Nassr in the Saudi Women's Premier League and was part of the Saudi Arabia national team and Saudi Arabia national futsal team.
+Sara Khalid Salman Al-Dossary (سَارَة خَالِد سَلْمَان الدَّوْسَرِيّ; born 8 August 1996) is a Saudi professional footballer and a futsal player who plays as a goalkeeper for Al Qadsiah FC in the Saudi Women's Premier League and was part of the Saudi Arabia national team and Saudi Arabia national futsal team.

 Club career

 Sara Khalid used to play basketball, before switching to futsal in mid-2019 where she joined King Faisal University's futsal team.
 On 19 October 2021, she signed her first football contract with Al-Mamlaka women's team in Riyadh. she participated with the team in the first Women's National Football Championship organized by the Saudi Arabia Football Federation.
 Al-Mamlaka emerged as the champions, with Sara achieving the title of the best goalkeeper in the championship.
 This recognition paved the way for her selection to the first-ever Saudi national team.

 In September 2022, Al Nassr acquired the Al-Mamlaka team to compete in the inaugural Saudi Women's Premier League.
 Sara's contract was renewed, and she played a critical role in Al-Nassr Premier League title.

 In December 2023, Khalid was named the goalkeeper of the month in the 2023–24 Saudi Women's Premier League.